 Ford Motor Company

-Jeff Lemmer assumed the role of CIO at Ford in June 2018, reporting to EVP, president of Mobility and former CIO Marcy Klevorn.
-Lemmer, who joined the carmaker as a graduate in 1987, has spent his entire career with the organization, in positions that have included director of IT global service delivery and COO of IT.
+Jeff Lemmer has spent his entire career with the Ford Motor Company and first joined the carmaker as a graduate in 1987.
+He has held multiple positions at the company, including director of IT global service delivery and COO of IT.
 In that role, he led the transformation of the technology group into a product-driven organization.
 Lemmer assumed the role of CIO at Ford in June 2018.
 He argues that IT needs to move away from being ‘order takers’ to being an integral part of creating business projects.
 Lemmer’s team have also been exploring uses of AI as the car company looks to expand into the ride-sharing and autonomous vehicle market.

 EVP and CIO